dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-what what he most likely did was uh he made that post then made a post completely contradicting it and then delete a fat one uh well no I I don't know so it's okay so so you're on the so e.t.c starts to happen you get involved okay keep going sorry we derailed
+what he most likely did was he then made a post completely contradicting it and then delete a fat one well no I don't know so it's okay so you're on the so
+ETC starts to happen you get involved okay keep going sorry we derailed

 **Matt:**
-yeah
+yes
-so I I saw there's a bunch of stuff going on and all it occurred to me was okay cool more chaos I love this this is so much fun so it was more along the
+so I saw there's a bunch of stuff going on and all it occurred to me was okay cool more chaos I love this this is so much fun so it was more along the